Plug-up/daplug-c/README.md

 ## Notes ##

 - Be careful !
-Use the right hidapi (hidpai.c & hidapi.h) according to your OS !!!
+Use the right hidpai.c according to your OS !!!

 - For debug use debug compilation ; for deploying use release compilation.